gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 detail in the supplemental Chapter 7.

 ### Experimental Determination of Fold-Change
-For each strain and IPTG concentration, the fold-change in gene expression was calculated by taking the ratio of the population mean YFP expression in the presence of LacI repressor to that of the population mean in the absence of LacI repressor.
+&nbsp;&nbsp;&nbsp;&nbsp;For each strain and IPTG concentration, the fold-change in gene expression was calculated by taking the ratio of the population mean YFP expression in the presence of LacI repressor to that of the population mean in the absence of LacI repressor.
 However, the measured